 If your boo seems to have a problem with you doing anything without him, it’s generally because he wants your life to revolve around his.
 You might think it’s one of the signs of a protective boyfriend, of someone who cares enough to always want you around.
 In truth, he’s probably more concerned about staying relevant in your life and can’t deal with dating an independent woman.
 If this keeps happening, you have to set some clear boundaries instead of giving up all your hobbies and friendships just to appease him.

 Ever had a boyfriend who treats you like his personal property?
 If you have had the misfortune of having such a person as your partner, then you know that such relationships rarely last.
+What are the signs of a protective boyfriend?
 He might keep insisting that you’re his and his alone.
-It may feel romantic initially, watch out for when things get out of hand and he starts getting possessive in the relationship.
+It may feel romantic initially but watch out for when things get out of hand and he starts getting possessive in the relationship.
 There is a difference between being cheesy and being toxic.
 If he doesn’t seem to know the difference and often shows his ‘love’ for you by trying to keep you from male friends and colleagues, it may be time to for a serious conversation.

 If your boyfriend expects you to always be at his beck and call, you might want to rethink your relationship.
 Overprotective boyfriend stories tell us that men like these will feel entitled to every moment and aspect of your life.
 And if you try to safeguard your personal space, accusations will rain down on you like a hailstorm.
 Men used to their sense of entitlement can get very abusive if you try to correct their behavior.